- This event has passed.

 July 14 @ 9:00 am - 4:00 pm| Free

 Our Land Steward Field Training is an intensive, hands-on workshop combining theory and practice to give participants a strong grounding in land stewardship work.
 Participants will learn the challenges and considerations of sustainable land management, while developing knowledge of the urban forest ecosystem.
 The program will target one section of forested trail as the site for comprehensive improvement.

 Light refreshments and water will be provided, but please bring a bagged lunch.

 Registration is required.
 Capacity is limited to 30 people.

-With completion of the Land Steward Field Training workday session, participants become certified Trail Team Members and receive a Schuylkill Center Trail Team t-shirt.
-Our monthly Restoration Volunteer Workdays address topics from this workshop and offer participants the opportunity to further develop their stewardship skills.
+With completion of the Land Steward Field Training workday session, participants become certified Trail Team Members and receive a copy of the Natural Lands’ Land for Life stewardship manual.
+If participants would like to continue developing their stewardship skills, they are encouraged to come to our monthly Restoration Volunteer Workdays where we address topics from this workshop.

 Funded in part by the Pennsylvania Recreation and Park Society and the Pennsylvania Department of Conservation and Natural Resources’ Pennsylvania Recreational Trails Program funded through the Federal Highway Administration.